yixuan/recosystem/README.md

-## Recommender system with Recosystem package
+## Recommender system with recosystem package

 ### About this package

-`Recosystem` is an R wrapper of the `LIBMF` library developed by Yu-Chin Juan, Yong Zhuang, Wei-Sheng Chin and Chih-Jen Lin (http://www.csie.ntu.edu.tw/~cjlin/libmf/), an open source library for recommender system using marix factorization.
+`recosystem` is an R wrapper of the `LIBMF` library developed by Yu-Chin Juan, Yong Zhuang, Wei-Sheng Chin and Chih-Jen Lin (http://www.csie.ntu.edu.tw/~cjlin/libmf/), an open source library for recommender system using marix factorization.